fls-bioinformatics-core/auto_process_ngs/docs/source/single_cell/10x_single_cell.rst

       --lanes=1:10x_multiome_atac \
       --lanes=2:10x_multiome_gex

-   See :ref:`10x_multiome-pooled-data` for more details on how the multiome protocols are implemented and used.
+   See :ref:`10x_multiome-pooled-data` for more information on how the multiome protocols are implemented and used.

 Analysis project setup and QC
 -----------------------------